2.8 Global Parameters

 2.8.2 Batched Loads

-Batched loads is a scheduling constraint that enforces a strict “Pickup - Delivery” cycle where once a vehicle begins making deliveries, it cannot pick up new orders until it has delivered all of its current orders.
-(See Section 2.19 for further information.)
+Batched loads is a scheduling constraint that enforces a strict “Pickup - Delivery” cycle where once a vehicle begins making deliveries, it cannot pick up new orders until it has delivered all its current orders.
+(See Section 2.20 for further information.)

 2.8.3 Colocated Pickups